wuhuituan/final-project/README.md

 4 Filter and organize the data in the database for the initial display of data visualization (use of Matplotlib library).

+In code part,we use python to scrape data form weather.com,specificlly 10 days forecast.Then we organize data and show them in a figure.